 Your gift, big or small, can address the community issues you care most about or you can leave it up to the Foundation to decide where your gift can be best used to help the Sunshine Coast.
 You can also establish your own family named fund to honor the family or the memory of a family member, or a company (business) named fund.
 The first step is to contact us so that you can get more information on fund types and which one(s) best suit your wishes and needs. (see Donations/How To Donate)

-The Sunshine Coast Community Foundation does not run a major fundraising campaign in any usual sense.
+The Sunshine Coast Foundation does not run a major fundraising campaign in any usual sense.
 The main source for donations, and thus the major focus, is through building endowments. (see Donations/How To Donate)

-- The SCCF is very flexible and provides many services to help donors realize their charitable objectives.
+- The SCF is very flexible and provides many services to help donors realize their charitable objectives.
 In certain endowments, donors can have as much or as little involvement as they want in how the money is distributed;

-- The SCCF can assist people who want to enjoy the tax saving advantages of charitable contributions in a particular year but are not certain which charities they would like to support.
+- The SCF can assist people who want to enjoy the tax saving advantages of charitable contributions in a particular year but are not certain which charities they would like to support.
 They can establish a fund quickly, obtain a tax receipt for the contributed amount, then decide later where to focus their giving from the fund;

 - The funds are pooled to generate a greater rate of return on investment.
 Donors are able to support specific fields of interest or specific organizations or programs, but do not have to do the administration and monitoring as it is done.